 - applicants who are from a registered charity, voluntary sporting community, religious or incorporated not-for-profit organisation.

 Those who do not meet the above criteria are welcome to undertake the course for a fee – see the current Register of fees & charges for details.

 If you are not sure of your eligibility for the free course or for advice prior to booking a course, please contact us:

-Register your interest and we will update you with training dates for 2021 when they resume.
+Register your interest and we will update you with training dates when they resume.

 Bookings are compulsory.
 You can book online or download the application form below.
 A maximum of 3 attendees per business, per session may be booked.

 All prospective course applicants must complete and submit an application form at least one week before the preferred course date.

 Alternatively, download and complete the application form below:

 Email your completed form to firstname.lastname@example.org or post to: